ohmpi/ohmpi/doc/source/source_rst/troubleshooting.rst

   :width: 80%
   :align: center

-  No current injection (relays don't open, DPH now powered or connected to screw terminal, issue with MUX, ...).
+  No current injection (relays don't open, DPH not powered or connected to screw terminal, issue with MUX, ...).
 Note there is always a small current (< 0.21 mA) due to the voltage bias of the current click.

 .. figure:: ../img/troubleshooting/fw-overcurrent.png
   :width: 80%